remihoeppe/remihoeppe/README.md

 ### 🔭 What I'm working on

 **[Monsterblock](https://github.com/remihoeppe)** — a web app for building and printing D&D monster stat block cards.
 React, TypeScript, Vite and Tailwind on the front, Supabase for auth, deployed on Vercel.
 It started as a way to get proper physical cards on the table for my campaign and grew from there.
+First release coming soon (July 2026)

 ### 🧑‍🍳 A bit about me